sirrobzeroone/elepower/README.md

 How is this any different from technic I hear you asking?
 Well, first of all, I have eliminated the concept of "tiers" in the **technic** sense, as all types of machines will now be accepting any conduit.
 Machines can be upgraded for speed and efficiency.

 ### Universal Fluid Transfer API
 Exactly what it sounds like.
 Pipeworks failed to do this.

-### (Planned) Universal Item Transfer API
-Also exactly what it sounds like. /might/ be backwards-compatible with pipeworks, currently undecided.
+Works with [melterns](https://gitlab.icynet.eu/evert/melterns)!

 ### Machinery
 Machines for doubling your ore output and helping you create more powerful materials.